Nominations are open.

 The Emerging Technologist Abie Award is a new award that highlights the creative ways women in technology confront problems and seek solutions.
 We want to celebrate women who are still early in their careers and have the potential to shape the future of their fields for years to come.

 The Emerging Technologist Abie Award recognizes a midcareer woman technologist in the first 10 years of her technical career.
 She uses her leadership and technological talents in high impact initiatives, and is making important contributions to the advancement of women in technology.

-Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
-The award includes a prize of $7,000.
+Recipients are honored by the technical women’s community at Grace Hopper Celebration.
+The award includes a cash prize.

 You will need to submit:

-- Landscape orientation high resolution photograph of the nominee (minimum of 5MB JPG)
+- A portrait-orientation high-resolution photograph of the nominee (minimum 5MB JPG).

 - February 13, 2019: Nominations close at 5 p.m.
 PT